zepher2211/react-dragons/README.md

 4. If a user clicks a dragon at war, it should move back inside the `<Home />` Component

 ## BONUS
+1. Add a search box to the Home div which will filter the dragons based on their name
-1. Persist the data so that, if you refresh the page, the dragons are in the same position (at home or at war depending on where they were when you refreshed).
+2. Persist the data so that, if you refresh the page, the dragons are in the same position (at home or at war depending on where they were when you refreshed).
 (HINT: use `fetch` again)